disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 #### Task 2 - Execute an improvement action

-1. To improve one area of the identity security posture, select **Conditional Access**.
-A new tab will open for **Conditional Access**.
+1. To improve one area of the identity security posture, select **Enable Microsoft Entra ID Identity Protection sign-in risk policies**.

+2. In the tile that opens, scroll down and select **Get Started**.

+3. A new tab will open for **Identity Protection**.
+Select **Conditional Access** under Protect from the left tab.

  **Note** - By default the Get Started button will open in Azure Portal.
 You can use the portal or return to the Entra admin center.
 Either will work.

-2. Select **+ Create new policy** from **Conditional Access | Overview** page.
+4. Select **+ New policy**.

-3. Give your policy a name as **Accesspolicy-<inject key="DeploymentID"></inject>**.
+3. Give your policy a name as **Accesspolicy-<inject key="DeploymentID" enableCopy="false"/>**.
 We recommend that organizations create a meaningful standard for the names of their policies.

 4. Under **Assignments|Users**, select **0 users and groups selected**.
 Under Include, select **All users**.